-I’m here to tell you that not only are these goals achievable, but you can take big steps in the right direction to accomplish all of them just by focusing on one thing – drinking more water.
+Not only are these goals achievable in the new year, but you can take big steps in the right direction to accomplish all of them just by focusing on one thing – drinking more water.

 There are a few reasons that drinking water is good for your physical health, but let’s start with the basics.

-The human body is 60% water and it uses this water to power a number of bodily functions including digestion, absorption of nutrients, circulation, and moderation of body temperature.
+The human body is 60 percent water and it uses this water to power several bodily functions including digestion, absorption of nutrients, circulation, and moderation of body temperature.
 The brain works with the posterior pituitary gland (a small gland at the base of the skull that senses the body’s needs) to tell the kidneys how much water to reserve for bodily functions and what amount can be let go as urine.
-Even mild dehydration can lead to a number of impaired functions so staying hydrated will help your body function efficiently.
+Even mild dehydration can lead to several impaired functions, so staying hydrated will help your body function efficiently.
 But there’s more to it than that.

 Drinking water aids weight loss.
-A 2010 study published in Obesity found that middle aged adults who drank 500 mL of water before eating reduced-calorie meals lost more weight than adults who only ate a reduced-calorie diet.
-Findings suggested that drinking water before eating a meal resulted in smaller food portions throughout the day.
-While eating a reduced calorie diet is one way to lose weight, you may follow different dietary guidelines.
+A study published in Obesity found that middle-aged adults who drank 500 mL (approximately 2 cups) of water before eating reduced-calorie meals lost more weight than adults who only ate a reduced-calorie diet.
+Findings suggest that drinking water before eating a meal resulted in smaller food portions throughout the day.
+While eating a reduced-calorie diet is one way to lose weight, you may follow different dietary guidelines.
 Fortunately, that won’t affect the results.
-Drinking water regularly will lead to a reduction in weight, regardless of diet (low-carb, low-fat, whole food, etc.), sociodemographic variables, baseline weight, or physical activity.
+Drinking water regularly will lead to a reduction in weight, regardless of diet (low-carb, low-fat, whole-food, etc.), sociodemographic variables, baseline weight, or physical activity.

 Finally, there are quite a few positive side effects of water that you may benefit from in the long run, including headache prevention, reduced risk of heart disease, and regularity in bowel movements.

-Maybe you’re goal isn’t to improve physical fitness, but mental fitness – study for a new certification, change jobs, get a promotion, or finish the NYT crossword by yourself.
-Drinking a healthy amount of water will absolutely help you reach these goals as well.
+Maybe your goal isn’t to improve physical fitness, but mental fitness – study for a new certification, change jobs, get a promotion, or finish the NYT crossword by yourself.
+Drinking a healthy amount of water will help you reach these goals as well.

-Even moderate dehydration, measured as 2% of your body weight, will lead to impaired concentration and memory skills.
-If your body is 60% water, it follows that your brain is also made up of a significant amount of water (75% to be exact).
+Even moderate dehydration, measured as 2 percent of your body weight, will lead to impaired concentration and memory skills.
+If your body is 60 percent water, it follows that your brain is also made up of a significant amount of water (75 percent to be exact).
 When the brain is fully hydrated, it works optimally.
 A hydrated brain helps you think faster, focus for longer periods of time, avoid “brain fog”, and experience increased creativity.
-With the adequate preparation, water will help you rock your next interview, be a more active participant in your work meeting, or retain the information you need to complete that crossword puzzle.
+With adequate preparation, water will help you rock your next interview, be a more active participant in your work meeting, or retain the information you need to complete that crossword puzzle.

 There you have it.
 If you’re still mulling over your resolutions for the year ahead, it’s worth your while to consider adding hydration to your list.